ioi-2017/tps/docs/README.md

 ## solution/

-It contains all solutions that are prepared and used in develepment of the task, for different programming languages (all in the same folder).
+It contains all solutions that are prepared and used in develepment of the task, for different programming languages (all in the same directory).
 Each solution has a verdict that are listed in `solutions.json` file.

 ## solutions.json

-The verdict of each solution.
+This file specifies the verdict of each solution.
 It is used by the web-interface to check if the behavior of each solution is expected on the test data.
 The verdicts can be `correct`, `time_limit`, `memory_limit`, `incorrect`, `runtime_error`, `failed`, `time_limit_and_runtime_error`, `partially_correct`.
+There is also a special verdict `model_solution` which should be used exactly once.
+The model solution is used to generate the correct outputs for test data.
 Below is an example:

 ```